NUTRITION AND YOU.COM Fruits Vegetables Seafood Sitemap Blog

 Black gram (urad) beeans, whole and hulled.

-The beans, popularly known as urad, are the fruit pods of a plant originally from India.
-It is an annual, drought-tolerant, dicotyledonous legume.
-It grows well in sandy, loam soil.
-Small, 4-7 cm long, hairy, cylindrical pods establish after 60-70 days of the seedling.
-Each pod encloses 6-10 seeds that are black, grayish, brown, or dark green.
-Inside they are a white creamy color.
+The beans, commonly referred to as urad, are the pods of a plant originating from India.
+This plant is an annual, drought-tolerant, dicotyledonous legume that thrives in sandy, loamy soil.
+After 60-70 days from seedling, small, hairy, cylindrical pods measuring 4-7 cm in length develop.
+Each pod contains 6-10 seeds that come in black, grayish, brown, or dark green colors, with a creamy white interior.

-1. V. mungo var. niger: It includes varieties having early maturity and bears dark, black seeds.
+1. V. mungo var. niger: This category comprises varieties that exhibit early maturity and produce dark, black seeds.

-1. Black gram beans hold 341 calories and provide 25.21 g or 45% of recommended daily values of protein.
-Though their calorie value is comparatively lesser, the beans carry a relatively higher protein composition than chickpeas.
+1. Black gram beans contain 341 calories and offer 25.21 g or 45% of the recommended daily value of protein.
+Despite their lower calorie count, these beans boast a higher protein content compared to chickpeas.

-2. Black gram beans are unique among the legumes in having soluble mucilaginous polysaccharides.
-They compose excellent levels of dietary fiber which works as a bulk laxative that helps to protect the colon mucosa by decreasing its exposure time to toxic substances as well as by binding to cancer-causing chemicals in the colon.
-Dietary fiber has also been shown to reduce blood cholesterol levels by decreasing the reabsorption of cholesterol-binding bile acids in the colon.
+2. Black gram beans stand out among legumes due to their soluble mucilaginous polysaccharides, providing excellent levels of dietary fiber.
+This fiber acts as a bulk laxative, safeguarding the colon mucosa by reducing exposure to toxins and binding to potential cancer-causing substances in the colon.
+Moreover, dietary fiber has been demonstrated to lower blood cholesterol levels by reducing the reabsorption of cholesterol-binding bile acids in the colon.

-3. Urad beans contain small fractions of isoflavones in them are glycitein, genistein, daidzein and formononetin.
-Isoflavones have been found to reduce post-menopausal cancers and osteoporosis.
+3. Urad beans contain small amounts of isoflavones, including glycitein, genistein, daidzein, and formononetin.
+These isoflavones have been associated with reducing the risk of post-menopausal cancers and osteoporosis.

-4. They are excellent sources of B-complex vitamins.
-At 216 μg or 54% of daily values per 100 g, folates are plentiful in them Folate, along with vitamin B-12, is one of the essential co-factor for DNA synthesis and cell division.
-Adequate folate in the diet around conception and during pregnancy may help prevent neural tube defects in the newborn baby.
+4. These beans are rich sources of B-complex vitamins, particularly folates, providing 216 μg or 54% of daily values per 100 g.
+Folate, along with vitamin B-12, is crucial for DNA synthesis and cell division, potentially preventing neural tube defects in newborns when consumed adequately around conception and during pregnancy.

-5. Additionally, they compose very good levels of many B-complex vitamins such as vitamin-B6-22%, thiamin-23%, pantothenic acid-18%, riboflavin-20%, and niacin-9% of daily recommended values.
-Most of these vitamins work as co-factors for the enzymes in carbohydrate, protein, and fat metabolism.
+5. Additionally, urad beans contain significant levels of various B-complex vitamins, including vitamin B6 (22%), thiamin (23%), pantothenic acid (18%), riboflavin (20%), and niacin (9%) of daily recommended values.
+These vitamins act as co-factors for enzymes involved in carbohydrate, protein, and fat metabolism.

-7. They are also rich in potassium, 983 mg (21%) per 100 g, nearly 1.5 times more than in chickpeas.
-Potassium electrolyte is present in cell and body fluids.
-It helps counter the pressing effects of sodium on heart and blood pressure.
+7. Furthermore, they are rich in potassium, offering 983 mg (21%) per 100 g, nearly 1.5 times more than in chickpeas.
+Potassium, an electrolyte present in cell and body fluids, helps counteract the adverse effects of sodium on heart and blood pressure.

-Harvesting is done once the whole plant and seed pods turn yellow.
-Stacks dried under the sun.
-Normally, threshing and winnowing methods are employed for seed separation.
+Harvesting occurs once the entire plant and seed pods have turned yellow.
+The harvested crops are then dried under the sun.
+Typically, threshing and winnowing methods are utilized to separate the seeds.

-The black gram beans can be readily available in the stores all year round.
-Buy well-formed bold-black dry seeds in bins and packets.
-Ready-to-use, split, hulled, and cleaned beans are also sold in the shops.
+Black gram beans are readily available in stores throughout the year.
+Look for well-formed, bold-black dry seeds sold in bins and packets.
+Alternatively, shops may offer ready-to-use split, hulled, and cleaned beans.

 At home, store dry beans in an air-sealed plastic/metallic bin and keep them in a cool, dry place away from high temperatures and humidity.